 You will be required to answer the following questions:

 Select the format that best represents the presentation style of your content.

 ||Case presentations/discussion.
 Includes activities for audience participation.

 A limited number of hours have been reserved for courses that include an interactive component.
 Accepted courses with this format will be scheduled in a room with small group seating, intended to encourage interaction between attendees.
-An audience response system will be provided.

 Target Audience: Comprehensive Ophthalmologists/Subspecialists/Both